 A friend of mine recently had a project where he needed to interview a selection of people for a very important project.
 The only equipment he had was a DSLR camera.
-The general quality of the video and audio of the video camera was pretty good for home movies, but he wanted to know if there were things he could do to make it appear more professional.
+The general quality of the video and audio of the video camera was pretty good for home movies, but he wanted to know if there were things he could do to make it appear like a professional video.

 I replied with the following tips because, as you will see, there are quite a few things you can easily (and cheaply) do to drastically improve the presentation of an interview-style video.